mbwika/mbwika.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Collins Mbwika Mwange is an MS Cybersecurity student at The University of Texas at Dallas.
-His research interests include privacy, application and network security, while his professional interests include software engineering and cybersecurity.
+Collins Mbwika Mwange is a Cybersecurity graduate student at The University of Texas at Dallas.
+His research interests include privacy, application, and network security, while his professional interests include software engineering and cybersecurity.
 He is actively involved in cybersecurity, privacy, and software research and some of his projects are available on GitHub and at Code and Security.
 {style="text-align: justify;"}